Error analysis of some nonlocal diffusion discretization schemes: Introduction

 Finally, observe that the important limit case of the nonlocal $1$--Laplacian equation is not covered by the assumptions (H).
 However, a proof of its well-posedness may be found in \cite{Andreu2010}.
 In contrast, (H) allows to handle the case $A(s)=\abs{s}^{p(s)-2}s$, this is, the nonlocal version of the problem $\p_t u - \Div\big({\abs{\nabla u}^{p(\nabla u)-2}\nabla u}\big) = f$, already employed in the literature \cite{Blomgren1997}, but for which the well-posedness is an open problem.

 The contents of the rest of the article is the following.
-In Section~\ref{sec:general} we introduce the general discretization scheme, based on an explicit time Euler method and a piecewise constant approximation in space.
-Since the only difference among the methods is in the quadrature of the integral term in \fer{eq.eq}, we can give in this section the error estimates for the other terms.
+In Section~\ref{sec:general} we introduce the general discretization scheme, based on an explicit time Euler method and a piecewise constant approximation in time and space.
+Since the only difference among the methods is in the quadrature of the integral term in \fer{eq.eq}, we give in this section the error estimates for the other terms.
 In Section~\ref{sec:methods} we provide the analysis of the three quadrature methods considered in the article: the pointwise method (\ptw), the method based in functional rearrangements (\rr) and the method based on the Fourier transform (\fft).
-Finally, in Section~\ref{sec:numerics} we perform some numerical experiments illustrating the performance of each method for different choices of the space and range kernels and for a variety of discretization parameters.
+Finally, in Section~\ref{sec:numerics} we show the results of some numerical experiments illustrating the performance of each method for different choices of the space and range kernels and for a variety of discretization parameters.